This content is part of an article series.

 Let’s look at each of these in turn.

-Whole, processed and unrefined: if it comes in a bag or a box, don’t eat it!
+Whole, unprocessed, and unrefined: if it comes in a bag or a box, don’t eat it!

 The introduction of industrial food processing has without a doubt had the most detrimental effect on our health of any other factor in the last few hundred years – and possibly in the entire history of humankind.